JakeSita/DependencyInjector/README.md

   <li>Next in your objects class inherit IDependencyProvider and mark any methods you would like to provide with the [Provider] attribute</li>
   <li>Lastly inject Objects into test cases or other dependencies with the [Inject] attribute</li>
 </ol>

+<footer>This code was greatly inspired by GitAmend Dependency Injector Repo</footer>